 Limited accessibility has been advantageous to conservation, and the remote upper watershed remains a trackless wilderness almost devoid of human influence.
-Wildlife thrives, with over 4,000 recorded species, twelve globally threatened species and abundant Amazonian fauna, including giant otters, harpy eagles, spider monkeys, and jaguars.
+There are over 4,300 recorded species, at least twelve globally Threatened species and abundant Amazonian fauna, including giant otters, harpy eagles, spider monkeys, and jaguars.

 |A single site in the Los Amigos-Tambopata Biological Corridor is the most diverse in the world, with twice the number of butterfly species as all of North America.
 (Rick Stanley)||The 85 known amphibian species from Los Amigos include the newly described Pristimantis divnae.||The short-eared dog, one of the rarest and least-known mammals in the Amazon, is often observed in Los Amigos.|

 |Piping guans are abundant along the Los Amigos river because hunting is completely controlled.
 (Gabby Salazar)||Jaguars are common in Los Amigos, where they are sustained by large herds of white lipped peccaries.
 (Miguel Moran)|

 |Credit for images on this page: Amazon Conservation Association and (bottom photo) Asociación para la Conservación de la Cuenca Amazónica.|

 Conservation ConcessionsOver forty percent of the Peruvian Amazon is owned by the state, as is typical in other parts of the Amazon Basin, making public land management a critical conservation need.
 A conservation concession is an innovative instrument that allows non-governmental bodies to manage public land for biodiversity conservation, recognizing that civil society in many cases has greater capacity for protected area management than the government itself.